Our research practice

 To achieve these ambitious goals we are focusing our efforts on the following priority areas:

-• Creating new knowledge
+Creating new knowledge

-• Accelerating new treatments
+Accelerating new treatments

-• Enhancing quality of life
+Enhancing quality of life

-Accelerating a Cure was developed in consultation with people personally effected by a brain tumour, leading researchers in our community and innovators from beyond the sector.
-This strategy aims to deepen out understanding of brain tumours while accelerating new and pioneering treatments that improve both survival and quality of life.
-All grant applications must address at least one of the priority areas.
+Accelerating a Cure was developed in consultation with people personally affected by a brain tumour, leading researchers in our community, and innovators from beyond the sector.

-Peer review and AMRC membership
+Peer review

-The Brain Tumour Charity is a member of the Association of Medical Research Charities (AMRC) and was awarded their Certificate of Best Practice in Research Peer Review for a fourth time in 2020.
+The Brain Tumour Charity is a proud member of the Association of Medical Research Charities (AMRC) and was awarded their Certificate of Best Practice in Research Peer Review for a fourth time in 2020.

 Peer review in practice

-The process differs for each type of grant but in every case we openly advertise for applications.
-This ensures that all eligible researchers can put forward their best research projects to us.
-For example, to help us assess applications, we use online databases to identify reviewers from around the world with the most relevant expertise for each application.
+To help us assess applications, we use online databases to identify reviewers from around the world with the most relevant expertise for each application.
 We ask them to comment on the suitability of the applicants’ expertise, feasibility, the potential impact for those affected.

-Every application is also then reviewed by our Advisory Boards which are made up of internationally renowned scientific and medical experts that work in different areas of cancer research and social science.
+Our advisory boards are made up of internationally renowned scientific and medical experts that work in different areas of cancer research and social science.

-• We welcome applications for funding from brain tumour researchers worldwide, although some schemes are more favourable to UK researchers.
+We welcome applications for funding from brain tumour researchers worldwide, although some schemes are more favourable to UK researchers.

-• We do not just give money to researchers we know or happen to be local to us.
+We do not just give money to researchers we know or happen to be local to us.

-• We seek to ensure we are not funding research that duplicates work already being done and select only world class research that has the best chance of success.
+We seek to ensure we are not funding research that duplicates work already being done and select only world class research that has the best chance of success.

-• Our research awards process is managed by a small, highly experienced research team who ensure all our practices are being upheld to the utmost scrutiny.
+Our research awards process is managed by a small, highly experienced research team who ensure all our practices are being upheld to the utmost scrutiny.

 Confidentiality and conflicts of interest